Responding well to negative online reviews can turn a negative situation into a positive one for your business. Here's how to do it.

 Online reviews can boost your business's visibility in Google's and other search engines' results by providing a steady stream of fresh, relevant content that Google automatically ranks higher in the search algorithm.
 This makes your brand easier to find for customers who are searching for products or services you provide.
 A high ranking on Google can also make your business appear as an authority in your industry, which makes customers more likely to buy from you.

 "In terms of customer acquisition, the importance of reviews is well known, but less people understand the impact from an SEO perspective," said Manick Bhan, CTO of SEO and digital marketing agency LinkGraph.
 "Google considers online reviews in its ranking algorithm, meaning those small businesses with bad customer reviews are just not going to get on page one."
-[Read related article: How Negative Reviews Can Be a Positive for Your SEO]

 In addition to your SEO, online reviews can boost your online reputation, helping your business look credible and trustworthy.
 Consumers are much more likely to trust businesses with average reviews of at least four stars, and businesses with high average ratings are more likely to convert views into sales.

 Encourage customer engagement

 Online engagement is a massive component of modern business, so it's important for you to provide as many avenues for customers to engage with your business as possible.
 Online reviews provide a place for customers to engage in dialogue with you, allowing you to address grievances and them to share positive experiences as well.

 Key takeaway: Online customer reviews are important because they can help your business boost sales, build credibility and increase its online visibility.

 What causes bad reviews?

 Understanding why people leave negative reviews can help you respond effectively.
 Here are some reasons why consumers may leave a bad review for your business:

 - To warn other buyers against a poor purchase